asharmaaiet1/design-patterns-functional-programming-in-react/README.md

 - ### First-Class and Higher-Order Functions:
   Functions are treated as values that can be passed as arguments, returned from other functions, and assigned to variables.

-- ### &nbsp; &nbsp;In React:
+### &nbsp; &nbsp; - In React:

 This enables powerful patterns like passing event handlers as props and using Higher-Order Components (HOCs) or custom Hooks for shared logic.

 - ### Declarative Style:
   You describe what the UI should look like for a given state, and React handles how to update the DOM efficiently to match that description, in contrast to imperative programming which focuses on step-by-step instructions for DOM manipulation.